HelinaJarvesaar/SelfmadeTeam/README.md

 Also my English not very good, but it one of challenges, what I decided to acheeve on the course.
 I have a dog, French Buldog with name Richie.

 - **Irina:** I am from Tallinn (Estonia) 36 years old.
 Now I’m working in electricity company and selling electricity to businesses clients and participate in governmental tenders.
 Want to change my career and very happy that I’m in this course.

+- **Helina Järvesaar:**
+I'm from Tartu Estonia, age 42
+Currently kitchen furniture designer.
+I'm here to make career change ot IT.
+Haven't learned coding before.
+I have a cat british shorthair cat name Kiiz.